amunrarara/Gondolla/Welcome to Gondōlla.md

 I hope you enjoy reading it as thoroughly as I have creating it.
 Please mind the mess.

+> *You can see my day-by-day additions and changes, and read more about my thinking process regarding this work, in [[Site Updates]].
+>
+> There, you can also find a link to my GitHub repository that contains the full record of changes made to this Vault.*

 ---
 ### Peoples
 Gondōlla is home to many Beings whose deeds are part and parcel to the story as a whole.